Ulcerative colitis

 Ulcerative colitis (UC) is one of the two types of inflammatory bowel disease (IBD), with the other type being Crohn's disease.
 It is a long-term condition that results in inflammation and ulcers of the colon and rectum.
 The primary symptoms of active disease are abdominal pain and diarrhea mixed with blood (hematochezia).
 Weight loss, fever, and anemia may also occur.
 Often, symptoms come on slowly and can range from mild to severe.
-Symptoms typically occur intermittently with periods of no symptoms between flares.
+Symptoms typically occur intermittently with periods of reduced or absent clinical symptoms between flares, though persistent functional symptoms can remain during remission.
 Complications may include abnormal dilation of the colon (megacolon), inflammation of the eye, joints, or liver, and colon cancer.

 The cause of UC is unknown.
 Theories involve immune system dysfunction, genetics, changes in the normal gut bacteria, and environmental factors.
 Rates tend to be higher in the developed world with some proposing this to be the result of less exposure to intestinal infections, or to a Western diet and lifestyle.
 The removal of the appendix at an early age may be protective.
 Diagnosis is typically by colonoscopy, a type of endoscopy, with tissue biopsies.

 Several medications are used to treat symptoms and bring about and maintain remission, including aminosalicylates such as mesalazine or sulfasalazine, steroids, immunosuppressants such as azathioprine, and biologic therapy.
 Removal of the colon by surgery may be necessary if the disease is severe, does not respond to treatment, or if complications such as colon cancer develop.
 Removal of the colon and rectum generally cures the condition.